gregrgay/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 .. _Remove a student response from peer grading:

 ************************************************
-Remove a student response from peer grading
+Remove a Student Response from Peer Grading
 ************************************************

 If you use open response assessments, students might alert you to vulgar,